jonnekaunisto/json-map/README.rst

             self.amount = "10"

-Example of serializing to a json file
+Serializing to a JSON file

 .. code:: python